-Parents are important members of the team and informed parental/guardian consent is always obtained outlining the types of assessment proposed and how the information will be gathered, communicated, transmitted and stored.
+Parents/guardians are important members of the team and informed parental/guardian consent is always obtained outlining the types of assessment proposed and how the information will be gathered, communicated, transmitted and stored.
 Copies of assessment reports are shared with parents/guardians and are filed in the child's Ontario Student Record (OSR); the privacy of that information is protected by the OSR guidelines.
-In addition, assessment reports are filed in the child's Centre.
+In addition, assessment reports are filed in the child's main file at the Niagara Children's Centre.
 The exchange of information with any other agency is at the request of the parents/guardians and a signed Consent for Release of Confidential Information is obtained.